 While you’re waiting for the base to cool, make a start on the crumble topping, sift the flours, baking powder, xanthan gum and the sugars together into a bowl.
 Use your fingertips to work the butter through the flour mixture, until small peas sized balls start to form.
 Cover with plastic wrap and refrigerate until needed.

 Spread the lemon curd over the cooled base, right to the edges

 and then evenly scatter over the crumble topping.

 Bake for a further 25 minutes or until golden.
-Cool completely before refrigerating for about an hour.
+Cool completely before refrigerating for at least an hour.
 This allows the slice to firm up nicely before attempting to cut it.